cambiata/aggx-tryout/README.md

 The original aggx demos use Gameduell's multiplatform **filesystem** library, wich is (and has to be) complicated.
 To avoid that, I'm just including the assets as haxe resources right now.

-Gameduell also have the vectorx library (https://github.com/gameduell/vectorx) that builds on aggx.
+Also includes the vectorx library (https://github.com/gameduell/vectorx) that builds on aggx.
-This migth be worth looking into for the future.

 ## FontEngine example